Providing Critical Solutions to Mercury Issues Worldwide

 The EERC is a worldwide leader in mercury measurement and control and has tremendous

 expertise and equipment to address virtually any mercury-related question.

-The EERC has more than $20 million in mercury-related contracts ongoing across the
+The EERC has mercury-related contracts ongoing across the

 United States and Canada and is setting global standards for mercury analysis and

 measurement, focusing on the development, testing, demonstration, and commercialization

 of mercury control technologies for the coal-fired power industry.

 As a world leader, the EERC strives to partner with industry and technology developers

 Assessment and Control